How to Choose an Egg Donor as a Gay Couple in Texas

 Independent egg donor agencies

 Agencies specialize in recruiting and screening donors, often with larger and more diverse databases.
 They handle the matching process and coordinate with your fertility clinic.
-Some agencies specifically cater to LGBT+ intended parents and understand the unique considerations involved.
+Some agencies specifically cater to LGBTQ+ intended parents.

 Egg banks (frozen eggs)